Saturday, April 16, 2011

 "Hold on to Your Kids" by Neufield and Mate.

-I borrowed this recently from my local lilbrary, after someone recommended it on a message board I use.
+I borrowed this recently from my local library, after someone recommended it on a message board I use.
 I have found it very insightful and helpful, for understanding my kids, their peers and my journey through the schooling system.
 It seems to me to be a very important book for parents to read, to help them to understand why attachment to parents is more important that attachment to peers, and why we need to help our children stay connected so that they can feel our love for them.

 I highly recommend it!